Christian Meier: Musician

 In 1996, Meier released an album, No Me Acuerdo Quién Fui, which produced the singles, "tus huellas entre la mías", and "Carreteras Mojadas" ("Wet Highways") that got the first positions in almost all radio station charts in Peru. the album went double platinum.
 In 1997 began the production of his second album, Primero en Mojarme, with Manuel Garrido-Lecca, a well known musical producer that he worked with in Arena Hash.

 In 2002, he produced Once Noches, probably the album that brought him the most accolades.
-It contained the singles "Alguien" and "Novia de nadie" a duet featuring Spanish singer Mikel Erentxun.
+It contained the singles "Alguien" and "Novia de nadie", a duet featuring Spanish singer Mikel Erentxun.

 Acting

 Meier has acted and starred in both soap operas and movies.
-His success has brought him fame in Latin American countries, in the US, Spanish speaking media, and around the Spanish speaking world.
-He also has his line of perfumes and appeared in commercials.
+His success has brought him fame in Latin American countries, in the United States, Spanish-speaking media, and around the Spanish-speaking world.
+He also has his own line of perfumes and appeared in commercials.

 Personal life

 He married Peruvian actress Marisol Aguirre in 1995.
 They met during the filming of the soap opera "Gorrión".
 They separated in October 2007, finalizing their divorce in November 2008.
 They have three children together.

+Meier married fellow Peruvian Andrea Bosio in July 2023.